UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

 Package states
 ##############

+[RB: this feels way too detailed.
+The goal is how to use a pre-installed package, not to understand the types and states of R packages.
+Sure, one needs to load an R package before using it and that is part of the objectives.
+But knowing if a package is source or bundled or binary is useless for a learner that tries to run his/her first R package on a cluster]

 An R packages can exist in five possible states

 - Source: "source code" or "source files".
 Development form.